 Use of all caps

-While all caps can be used to highlight a single word or phrase, repeated use of all caps is the equivalent to shouting and should be avoided.
+While all caps can be used to highlight a single word or phrase, repeated use of all caps is the equivalent of shouting and should be avoided.

 Digestible content

 Avoid large paragraphs of bulk text.
-No one enjoys opening an email with a massive text block with no defined paragraphs, bullets or headers.
+No one enjoys opening an email with a massive text block that lacks defined paragraphs, bullets, or headers.

 For more digestible content, make sentences short and easy to understand.
 Add headers and bullets where it makes sense—your readers will remember more of your content when you utilize formatting best practices.

 Tip: Brevity is key!
-Decide on the most important message you want to convey and then say it in the shortest and clearest way possible.
+Decide on the most important message you want to convey, and then express it as concisely and clearly as possible.

 5. Emails are not private

-Don’t say anything in an email that you wouldn’t want other people to know or see—emails are not private.
-Just because you’re sending an email to one person does not mean they will not share that email with other people.
+Don't say anything in an email that you wouldn't want other people to know or see—emails are not private.
+Just because you're sending an email to one person doesn't mean they will not share it with others.

 Be wary of reply-all